 There are also apps which can help you with expense tracking and budgeting, like Trabee Pocket (free with in-app purchases available, iOS and Android) and Trail Wallet (free with in-app purchases available, iOS) to help you keep track of your spending.

 Finding somewhere to eat can be a little hit and miss when travelling.
-Unless you get recommendations from locals you could end up overpaying for less than quality food.
+Unless you get recommendations from locals, you could end up overpaying for below-average food.
 There are apps out there to help with reviews and recommendations for eateries all over the world.

-When you’re out and about on your holidays the last thing you want to be worrying about is security.
+When you’re out and about on your holidays, security is the last thing you want to be worrying about.
 There are apps to help in a variety of ways.
 The first is to protect your devices and by extension all your personal information.
-When you’re travelling you’ll often log onto strange wifi, be it free wifi at a hotel or café, or a paid service.
+When you’re travelling, you’ll often log onto Wi-Fi, be it a free service at a hotel or café, or a paid service.
 To keep your information safe, especially passwords and credit card numbers, use a Virtual Private Network (VPN) like NordVPN (free 7-day trial, iOS and Android) or Tunnelbear (free with in-app purchases available, iOS and Android).

 In case your device is stolen, having Prey Anti-Theft (free with in-app purchases available, iOS and Android) installed allows you to locate your device, access the camera remotely and sound an alarm.
+It also takes photos of whatever (or whoever) is facing the camera when the phone is being illicitly accessed.
 Another useful app when travelling alone or trying to meet up with a group is Trusted Contacts (free, iOS and Android).
 This app allows you to share your location with selected people and you can send location alerts if you’re feeling unsafe.

-Freeletics (free with in-app purchases available, iOS and Android) will provide you with a travel workout that needs no equipment and Down Dog (free in in-app purchases, iOS and Android) will put you through a yoga session to help you relax.
+Freeletics (free with in-app purchases available, iOS and Android) offers travel workouts that need no equipment and Down Dog (free in in-app purchases, iOS and Android) will put you through a yoga session to help you relax.

-For the less athletic, an app like Calm (free with in-app purchases available, iOS and Android) will help with relaxation exercises to reduce stress and anxiety, and help with sleep.
+For the less athletic, an app like Calm (free with in-app purchases available, iOS and Android) can help with relaxation exercises to reduce stress and anxiety, and help with sleep.

 Health and first aid

-Say goodbye to jetlag with Timeshifter (first plan free, iOS and Android)/ It asks for information about your normal sleep patterns and your itinerary, then will provide you with recommendations on when to sleep or seek out light to beat jet lag.
+Say goodbye to jetlag with Timeshifter (first plan free, iOS and Android).
+It asks for information about your normal sleep patterns and your itinerary, and will then provide you with recommendations on when to sleep or seek out light to beat jet lag.

-It’s also worth having a first aid app downloaded, such as First Aid (free, iOS and Android) to help you in case of an emergency.
-If you have any medical conditions it’s worth setting up an app such as Medical ID (free, Android) or Health (free, iOS) to show your health conditions on the lock screen of your device.
-This will help emergency personnel to treat you if an incident occurs.
+It’salso worth having a first aid app downloaded, such as First Aid (free, iOS and Android) to help you in case of an emergency.
+If you have any medical conditions, it’s worth setting up an app such as Medical ID (free, Android) or Health (free, iOS) to show your health conditions on the lock screen of your device.
+This will help emergency personnel treat you if an incident occurs.

 ICE (Paid, Android) is another way of storing emergency information and can translate details of your medical conditions into 10 different languages.